clickstorm/cs_seo/Documentation/User/Index.rst

    Data type
          boolean
    Description
         If checked, this page will not be visible in search engines.
+The page will also be excluded from the sitemap.xml.

 .. _tx_csseo_og_title: